 “If there’s one thing I believe has true power to change society, it’s words.
 The way people speak is a reflection of how and what they think.
 Women are expected to be a lot of things- quiet and polite is one of them.
 And unfortunately, most times, meekness is taken as a sign of weakness.
 As far as I can remember, I’ve always cautiously chosen the people I surround myself with, but there always were a select few who thought a little sexist banter had never hurt anyone until one day, it did.
 In a big way.
 At the workplace and within friend circles, I make an active effort to ensure co-workers and friends do not engage in conversations or ‘jokes’ that perpetuate stereotypes.
 Because it starts with things like jokes which may seem meaningless in the moment, but actually do hold a lot of meaning in the long run.
 A lie repeated long enough will eventually sound like the truth”

-– Nicole Kostka, Senior Executive - Administration
+– Nicole Kostka, Senior Executive, Corporate Travel and Events

-“Coming from a woman dominant family, being independent has been deep-rooted right from the beginning.
+“Coming from a woman-dominant family, being independent has been deep-rooted right from the beginning.
 I believe there is nothing more beautiful than empowering a woman.
 There are common fallacies that people have about “independent women” i.e. “they are feminists” or “they are the ones who don’t need men in their life”.
 When I say I am an independent woman, I’m not claiming that I can live alone in this world.
 I would be pretending if I said I didn't need people in my life.
-Being an independent woman is to express yourself, and the ability to do the things without forcing yourself to fit into an existing type.
+Being an independent woman is to express yourself, and the ability to do things without forcing yourself to fit into an existing type.
 Having the confidence to make your own decisions and choices, having the courage and strength to voice out your own thoughts and opinions, finances to buy whatever you want (without needing the credit card of your man/family members).
 It means finding strength and security within oneself.
-To be a woman who is strong, determined and independent all at the same time is a very powerful combination.
-Persistence, belief in self, self-esteem, confidence, determination and creative awareness are just some of the qualities that an independent woman will bring to the table.
+To be a woman who is strong, determined, and independent all at the same time is a very powerful combination.
+Persistence, belief in self, self-esteem, confidence, determination, and creating awareness are just some of the qualities that an independent woman will bring to the table.
 Women are capable of supporting themselves and their families and are breaking old stereotypes of traditional female roles and I am glad I am one of them!”

 – Freeda Brown, Manager - Human Resources